pdimens/harpy/workflows/impute.md

 the R programming language.
 It has quite a few model parameters that can be tweaked, but HARPY only focuses on a small handful that have the largest impact on the quality of the results.
-Imputation is performed on a per-contig (or chromosome) level, so Harpy automatically iterates over the contigs present in the input variant call file.
-Using the magic of Snakemake, Harpy will automatically iterate over these model parameters.
+Imputation is performed on a per-contig (or chromosome) level, so Harpy automatically iterates over the contigs present in the input variant call file and the models in the parameter file.

 !!!
 Filtering for biallelic contigs
-Since STITCH creates haplotype blocks from which it imputes genotypes, it will not work for contigs with no biallelic SNPs (obvious reasons), or contigs with a single biallelic SNP (need 2+ SNPs to create haplotype).
-Therefore, Harpy first identifies which contigs have at least 2 biallelic SNPs, then performs imputation on only those contigs.
+Since STITCH creates haplotype blocks from which it imputes genotypes, it will not work for contigs with no biallelic SNPs (obvious reasons) and will struggle with contigs containing fewer than 5 biallelic SNPs.
+Therefore, the workflow first identifies which contigs have at least 5 biallelic SNPs, then performs imputation on only those contigs.
 !!!

 ```mermaid